Dr. Gary W. Williams

-responsible for managing the research program of the Center and leads AFCERC
+officer responsible for managing the research program of the Center and leads

-research and outreach projects relating to commodity and agribusiness markets
+AFCERC research and outreach projects relating to commodity and agribusiness

-and policy and international trade and policy.
-He is also an Associate Member of the
+markets and policy and international trade and policy.
+He is also Senior Scientist, Norman

-International Affairs.
-His areas of teaching and research emphases
+Borlaug Institute for International Agriculture.
+His areas of teaching

-include commodity promotion programs, international agricultural trade and
+and research emphases include commodity promotion programs, international

 Agricultural Economics from Purdue University (1978 and 1981) and a B.S. in

-Coordinator of the Meat Export Research Center at Iowa State University,
+professor and Assistant Coordinator of the Meat Export Research Center at

-has lived and worked in Latin America throughout his career, focusing
+Spanish and has lived and worked in Latin America throughout his career,

-particularly on NAFTA and other agricultural trade, policy, and development
+focusing particularly on NAFTA (now the USMCA) and other agricultural trade,

-become particularly well known for his research on the economic effectiveness
+well known for his research on the economic effectiveness of commodity

-of commodity checkoff programs, including those for soybeans, cotton, lamb,
+advertising and promotion programs, including those for soybeans, dairy,

 on U.S. and world oilseed and oilseed product markets and the U.S. livestock